AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 `AequilibraE Google Group <https://groups.google.com/forum/#!forum/aequilibrae>`_, so we can add your language to our translation pool!

-In the :ref:`plugin translation <plugin_translation>` page, you can find more information on creating your account and start translating QAequilibraE.
+In the :ref:`plugin internationalization <plugin_i18n>` page, you can find more information on creating your account and start translating QAequilibraE.

 Contributing to AequilibraE for QGIS